Overexcitabilities / Hypersensitivities in Children with High Learning Potential

 An individual with this hypersensitivity is at risk of misdiagnosis of mental health problems.
 However, presuming that the issues that are affecting a young person’s daily functioning are solely due to emotional hypersensitivity could stop that individual from getting support for the difficulties they are facing.
 When an individual is struggling with their feelings on a daily basis, counselling can help, therefore all avenues should be explored.

-Find out about supporting children with emotional hypersensitivity through our advice sheet PA614 Emotional Hypersensitivity (Emotional Overexcitability) and read our blog Overexcitabilities in Lockdown: Emotional Overexcitability
+Find out about supporting children with emotional hypersensitivity through our advice sheet PA614 Emotional Hypersensitivity (Emotional Overexcitability) and read our blog Overexcitabilities: Emotional Overexcitability

 Imaginational – vividness of imagery, richness of association, fantasies & invention